peopleempoweringpolitics

 Mixed Members Proportional

 Parties can do something sneaky and create decoy lists using satellite parties, which are working for the main party.
 Their voters will support their satellite party in the second round, meaning the main parties votes are not split in DHM elections from first round gains.
 To solve this voters only get one vote, meaning their single vote is used twice for local elections and for the larger constituency.
-Votes used to win seats are not counted unless they are surplus, which would be calculated by votes / total seats = winning threshold.
+Votes used to win seats locally are not counted unless they are surplus.

 Single Transferable Vote